jeremycross/CourseAndStudentRecord/README.md

 ![alt text](https://github.com/jeremycross/CourseAndStudentRecord/blob/master/courseInterface.PNG)

 The course record is another tab found of the GUI, it also has the capability of editing, addition and removal of courses within the system
 All course information is visible on the table found on this tab.
-Utilizing the edit button any additions, deletions or edits can be made and then can be saved
+Utilizing the edit button allows for any additions, deletions or edits can be made and then can be saved

 Picture of the course menu:
 ![alt text](https://github.com/jeremycross/CourseAndStudentRecord/blob/master/courseInterface.PNG)